-COP 37.3: RIVERINE DISPOSAL:

-Members in the Mining Sector shall not use riverine disposal of tailings or waste rock.

-• For the avoidance of doubt, this does not apply to the disposal of waste rock and tailings materials in conventional waste rock dumps or tailings dams, which may be constructed within the catchments of a river system, where such structures are designed to retain and bind the waste materials in a manner that prevents contamination of the river system.
+- For the avoidance of doubt, this does not apply to the disposal of waste rock and tailings materials in conventional waste rock dumps or tailings dams, which may be constructed within the catchments of a river system, where such structures are designed to retain and bind the waste materials in a manner that prevents contamination of the river system. - Any Mining Facilities that currently use riverine tailings disposal should be documented as such and these shall be excluded from the Certification.
+However, it is expected that the Mining Facilities with riverine tailings disposal maintain practices will meet the requirements of all other relevant COP provisions.
+These other relevant provisions can be audited as part of the Verification Assessment. - COP 37.4: Marine disposal: Members in the Mining Sector shall not use marine tailings and waste rock disposal for land-based Mining Facilities, unless: - a) a thorough inventory has been conducted of existing marine resources that would be impacted by the marine waste disposal, and - a thorough environmental and social analysis of alternatives was conducted which showed that marine tailings disposal creates fewer environmental and social impacts and risks than a landbased tailings facility, and - it can be scientifically demonstrated that a significant adverse effect on coastal or marine resources or ecosystems does not result, and - submarine tailings disposal is released in seawater below the surface thermocline and euphotic zone.

-COP 37.4: MARINE DISPOSAL:

-Members in the Mining Sector shall not use marine or lake disposal of tailings and waste rock for land-based Mining Facilities, unless:

-- a. a thorough environmental and social analysis of alternatives, using scientifically valid data, was conducted that showed that marine or lake disposal creates less environmental and social impact and risk than a land-based facility, and - b. it can be scientifically demonstrated that a significant adverse effect on coastal or marine species and habitats does not result, and - c. there is long-term impact monitoring, including for cumulative impacts, and provision made for a mitigation plan.

-- The general requirements for tailings and waste rock disposal under 37.2 still apply. - The decision for marine disposal of tailings and waste rock may be driven by a lack of space on land and where the impacts to the marine environs can be shown to be less detrimental than tailings disposal on land.
-This may be demonstrated through a thorough risk assessment which involves: - Characteristics of the tailings and waste rock that is subject to marine disposal. - Identification of marine resources including marine life and habitat, fishing resources, corals in both shallow and deep water, sponge and vent communities, sea beds and coastal features that may be impacted. - An analysis conducted by competent personnel which accounts for seasonal effects, socio-economic factors and cumulative impacts associated with the marine disposal. - A benchmark assessment comparing the risks and impacts of marine disposal against land based disposal. - Establishment of controls to prevent and mitigate any short and long term impacts associated with the marine disposal. - Where the assessment finds the conditions are inappropriate for this form of tailings disposal, or there is a lack of relevant data to conduct such analysis, the precautionary principle should apply.
+- \circ The general requirements for tailings and waste rock disposal under 37.2 still apply. - The decision for marine disposal of tailings and waste rock may be driven by a lack of space on land and where the impacts to the marine environs can be shown to be less detrimental than tailings disposal on land.
+This may be demonstrated through a thorough risk assessment which involves: - o Characteristics of the tailings and waste rock that is subject to marine disposal.

+- Identification of marine resources including marine life and habitat, fishing resources, corals, sea beds and coastal features that may be impacted. - An analysis conducted by competent personnel which accounts for seasonal effects, socio-economic factors and cumulative impacts associated with the marine disposal; - A benchmark assessment comparing the risks and impacts of marine disposal against land based disposal. - $\circ\quad$ Establishment of controls to prevent and mitigate any short and long term impacts associated with the marine disposal - Mining Facilities with marine disposal need to demonstrate that the disposal occurs below the surface thermocline and euphotic zone.
+The surface thermocline is the layer in a large body of water, such as a lake, that sharply separates regions differing in temperature, so that the temperature gradient across the layer is abrupt.
+The euphotic zone is where there is sufficient penetration of sunlight that supports a net positive photosynthesis rate and biological production is regulated by nutrient input.
+Below this euphotic zone is the aphotic zone where there the sunlight levels are such that there is a net negative photosynthesis rate and biological production is limited by a lack of sunlight.